MSEd in Professional Educator

 Select from one of the following options; prior advisor approval required

 * If less than 15 credits, additional relevant courses required

 EDU 667 Professional Educator Capstone Seminar (3cr)

 Students work with a faculty member to define the capstone experience.
-This may include portfolio, thesis, internship, action research project, or other appropriate format.
+This may include portfolio, thesis, action research project, or other appropriate format.